exonum/exonum-doc/src/roadmap.md

 # Exonum Roadmap

-Exonum is an open source software, so there is no particular concept of “Exonum core developers” (see [contributing guide](contributing.md)).
-However, there're preferred directions of the development.
+Exonum is an open source software, so there is no particular concept of “Exonum core developers” (see [the contributing guide](contributing.md)).
+However, there are preferred directions of the development.
 These include maintainers opinions, natural improvements and a will to correspond to good practices.

-!!!
-Warning
+!!! warning
     This document is provided for informational purposes only.
-It is subjected to changes at any time without specific notifications and approvals.
+It is subject to changes at any time without specific notifications and approvals.

 ## Overall Direction